-Revisiting the Doors’ Stumble Through the Experimental ‘The Soft Parade’
+How the Doors Stumbled Through the Experimental ‘The Soft Parade’

-Released in July 1969, the Doors‘ most experimental recording, The Soft Parade, was a wildly uneven LP that found Jim Morrison and band trying out orchestral and brass arrangements, a weird bluegrass-soul amalgam and a misguided attempt at prog.
+The Soft Parade arrived in July 1969 as the Doors' most experimental recording, a wildly uneven LP that found Jim Morrison and band trying out orchestral and brass arrangements, a weird bluegrass-soul amalgam and a misguided attempt at prog.

 Blame, and credit, goes to a group that seemed to be evolving away from Morrison as a principal songwriter.
 Guitarist Robby Krieger wrote or co-wrote more than half the songs, and even shared a lead vocal on "Runnin' Blue."
 Whether this signaled a crisis in creativity, on-going disputes over the band's direction, an outward sign that Morrison's demons were becoming too much of a distraction or simply a deep desire to find new vistas remains a point of debate.
 What doesn't, however, is how often The Soft Parade misfired along the way.

 When these new sounds clicked, as on Krieger's "Touch Me," the Doors appeared to be boldly moving into previously undiscovered musical areas – even while retaining the sensual power of their best work.
 At No. 3, the song would became their third-biggest hit ever, after the chart-topping "Light My Fire" and "Hello, I Love You."
 Elsewhere, the Doors catch a nasty riff on Morrison's "Wild Child," and dig deeper into free-jazz mysticism on his "Shaman's Blues."